Alistair Burt: Post-parliamentary career

+Burt was named the UK Envoy for Complex Consular Detentions in July 2026.

 Funding and expenses

 In 2009, Burt was found to have over-claimed for rent by £1,000, but was not required to return the money as he was not claiming expenses for food.

 Personal life

 Burt married Eve Alexandra Twite in 1983 in Haringey.
 Burt is an active Christian.
 He enjoys athletics and football, and supports Bury F.C.
 He is a member of Biggleswade Athletics Club, and has run many London Marathons and Harrold Pit Runs.